AtheistP3ace/jAwn/README.md

 Base documentation exists below.
 Most likely if you can do it with jQuery events you can do it with jAwn.
 The only difference is the first argument is your elements.
 The only exception are custom events **defined** by jQuery, like _ajaxStart_, _ajaxEnd_, etc...
 Enjoy!

-### jAwn.On( elements, events [, selector ] [, data ], handler )
+### jAwn.on( elements, events [, selector ] [, data ], handler )
-### jAwn.On( elements, events [, selector ] [, data ] )
+### jAwn.on( elements, events [, selector ] [, data ] )

 ### Event names and namespaces

 Any event names can be used for the events argument. jAwn will pass through the browser's standard JavaScript event types, calling the handler function when the browser generates events due to user actions such as click.
-In addition, the `jAwn.Trigger()` method can trigger both standard browser event names and custom event names to call attached handlers.
+In addition, the `jAwn.trigger()` method can trigger both standard browser event names and custom event names to call attached handlers.
 Event names should only contain alphanumerics, underscore, and colon characters.

 An event name can be qualified by event namespaces that simplify removing or triggering the event.
 For example, "`click.myPlugin.simple"` defines both the myPlugin and simple namespaces for this particular click event.
-A click event handler attached via that string could be removed with `jAwn.Off(elements, "click.myPlugin")` or `jAwn.Off(elements, "click.simple")` without disturbing other click handlers attached to the elements.
+A click event handler attached via that string could be removed with `jAwn.off(elements, "click.myPlugin")` or `jAwn.off(elements, "click.simple")` without disturbing other click handlers attached to the elements.
 Namespaces are similar to CSS classes in that they are not hierarchical; only one name needs to match.

-In the second form of `jAwn.On()`, the events argument is a plain object.
+In the second form of `jAwn.on()`, the events argument is a plain object.
 The keys are strings in the same form as the events argument with space-separated event type names and optional namespaces.
 The value for each key is a function (or false value) that is used as the handler instead of the final argument to the method.
 In other respects, the two forms are identical in their behavior as described below.

 ### Direct and delegated events